Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

 ### Installation

-1. In your terminal window, log into Azure and set a susbscription(subscription which would contain the webapp) :
+1. In your terminal window, log into Azure and set a subscription(subscription which would contain the webapp) :

         az login
         az account set -s mySubscriptionName